acm-mu/abacus/README.md

 - After running the frontend (either way) the terminal should open a new web browser window to `localhost:3000`

 ### Creating a new branch
-- in your terminal, cd to the root of your abacus clone
+- in your terminal/powershell, cd to the root of your abacus clone
 - git checkout master
 - git pull
 - git checkout -b initials-issue# (example - jd-101)